 HOW DO YOU MAKE WHIPPED COFFEE?

-This is one of those recipes that truly is so simple it almost doesn’t deserve a post.
-All you need to make whipped coffee is 4 ingredients:
+This is one of those recipes that truly is so simple it almost doesn't deserve a post.
+All you need to make this whipped coffee at home is 4 ingredients:

 - Instant coffee